JuliaReach/ReachabilityAnalysis.jl/README.md

 ## Features

-The following types of systems are supported:
+The following types of systems are supported.

+### Implemented

+- Continuous ODEs with linear dynamics (GLGM06)
-- Continuous ODEs with linear dynamics
+- Continuous ODEs with linear dynamics and parametric uncertainty (ASB07)
-- Continuous ODEs with non-linear dynamics
+- Continuous ODEs with non-linear dynamics (TMJets)
+- Hybrid systems with clocked linear dynamics (HACLD1 with GLGM06 or ASB07)

+### Planned

+- Continuous ODEs with linear dynamics (BFFPSV18)
 - Hybrid systems with piecweise-affine dynamics
 - Hybrid systems with non-linear dynamics

-References to the scientific papers presenting the algorithms implemented in this package can be found in the source code and in the [online documentation](http://juliareach.github.io/ReachabilityAnalysis.jl/dev/).
+Research credit and references to the scientific papers presenting the algorithms implemented in this package can be found in the source code and in the [online documentation](http://juliareach.github.io/ReachabilityAnalysis.jl/dev/).

 ## Installation